-EXHIBIT 1-3 OFFICE OF JOB CORPS EXPEDITED APPLICANT ENROLLMENT FOR NATURAL AND MAN-MADE DISASTER VICTIMS
+EXHIBIT 1-3 OFFICE OF JOB CORPS EXPEDITED APPLICANT ENROLLMENT

-An expedited enrollment process for victims of natural and man-made disasters allows for temporary self-certification of applicants who may have difficulty accessing required documentation.
-This process may allow for immediate admission, but it does not exempt individuals from any eligibility criteria.
-Any individual who is later found to have been ineligible at the time of screening, or enrolled due to a screening error, may be separated from the program.
+An expedited enrollment process for applicants who are experiencing homelessness as defined in the Violence Against Women Act of 1994 (Section 42 U.S.C.
+14043e - 2[6]) or the McKinney-Vento Homeless Assistance Act [42 U.S.C.
+11434a(2)]), victims of severe forms of trafficking in persons, and victims of natural and man-made disasters allows for temporary self-certification of eligibility criteria for applicants who may have difficulty accessing required documentation.
+This process may allow for expedited admission, but it does not exempt individuals from any eligibility criteria.
+Any individual who is later found to have been ineligible at the time of screening, or enrolled due to a screening error, must be separated from the program.

 Admissions Services and center staff will coordinate to collect documentation as it becomes available to complete the applicant/student's electronic record and verify eligibility.
 Documentation must be collected within 90 days of enrollment.
-If unavailable, efforts to acquire documents must be recorded in the student's electronic record within 90 days of enrollment and thereafter until such documentation is collected.
+If unavailable, efforts to acquire documents must be recorded in the student's electronic record.